 Furthermore, AB 3099 will address missing and murdered Native Americans in California by determining how to increase state criminal justice protective and investigative resources for reporting and identifying missing Native Americans in California, particularly women and girls.

-AB 3099 will directly impact 34 county sheriff agencies which have Indian lands within or near their jurisdictions and 109 California tribes with reservations or rancherias.
-There are also numerous individual Indian trust allotments that will impacted.
+AB 3099 will directly impact 34 county sheriff agencies that have Indian lands within or near their jurisdictions and 109 California tribes with reservations or rancherias.
+There are also numerous individual Indian trust allotments that will be impacted.

 The California Department of Justice is charged with implementing AB 3099.
 Below are the specific AB 3099 mandates: